Top employers: The US Agency for International Development (USAID), UN World Food Programme, and the US Environmental Protection Agency

 My priority was to prevent a repeat of the devastating 2010 Somalian famine.

-For the past two years, I helped lead the US government's drought response and famine prevention efforts to provide timely and appropriate food assistance throughout East Africa.
+I helped lead the US government's drought response and famine prevention efforts to provide timely and appropriate food assistance throughout East Africa.
 As a career USAID Foreign Service Officer, I deploy to countries around the world to improve agricultural growth and combat malnutrition and hunger.
 This past year, I led our efforts to prevent famine in Somalia.
 The NRSD program prepared me for this work by introducing me to the complexities of aid architecture.

 NRSD graduates work in a wide range of settings, including government agencies, non-governmental organizations, consulting firms, the private sector, activist networks, think tanks, universities, and community groups.
 Our extensive alumni network is eager to help new graduates find positions.